-Here, Jack Rollins our CCTV sales manager, explains everything you need to know about CCTV and how it can help you safeguard your people and assets effectively.
+Here, Lynden Jones our Managing Director, explains everything you need to know about CCTV and how it can help you safeguard your people and assets effectively.

 People think CCTV is all about crime prevention, but it’s much more than this isn’t it?

 LJ: It’s true that crime prevention is one of the main drivers for companies to invest in CCTV, but there are plenty of other reasons as to why you might employ the technology.
 These range from safety of your employees, clients and visitors, through keeping an eye on health and safety such as on manufacturing plants, to protecting your stock.

 So, what are the top reasons companies and public services organisations adopt CCTV?